-The Trustee undertakes a formal review once a year of the Scheme's Risk/Reward position to ensure that the risks to which the Scheme's assets are exposed are adequately rewarded.
+The Trustee reviews the Scheme's risk/reward position on a quarterly basis, to ensure that the risks to which the Scheme's assets are exposed are adequately rewarded.

 The resulting combination of assets has been selected to be consistent with the investment objective, risk tolerance and return target detailed above.